Joint Base Lewis–McChord

 Joint Base Lewis–McChord (JBLM) is a U.S. military installation home to I Corps and 62nd Airlift Wing located 9.1 mi south-southwest of Tacoma, Washington under the jurisdiction of the United States Army Joint Base Headquarters, Joint Base Lewis–McChord.
 The facility is an amalgamation of the United States Army's Fort Lewis and the United States Air Force's McChord Air Force Base which merged on 1 February 2010 into a Joint Base as a result of Base Realignment and Closure Commission recommendations of 2005.

 Joint Base Lewis–McChord is a training and mobilization center for all services and is the only Army power projection base west of the Rocky Mountains in the Continental United States.
 Its geographic location provides rapid access to the deepwater ports of Tacoma, Olympia, and Seattle for deploying equipment.
 Units can be deployed from McChord Field, and individuals and small groups can also use nearby Sea-Tac Airport.
 The strategic location of the base provides Air Force units with the ability to conduct combat and humanitarian airlift with the C-17 Globemaster III.

+Fort Lewis

+Fort Lewis is a United States Army base located 9.1 miles (14.6 km) south-southwest of Tacoma, Washington.
+Fort Lewis was merged with McChord Air Force Base on February 1, 2010 to form Joint Base Lewis–McChord.

+Fort Lewis, named after Meriwether Lewis of the Lewis and Clark Expedition, was one of the largest and most modern military reservations in the United States, consisting of 87,000 acres (136 sq mi; 350 km2) of prairie land cut from the glacier-flattened Nisqually Plain.
+It is the premier military installation in the northwest and is the most requested duty station in the Army.

+Joint Base Lewis-McChord (Fort Lewis) is a major Army installation, with much of the 2nd Infantry Division in residence, along with Headquarters, 7th Infantry Division; 593rd Expeditionary Sustainment Command; 1st Special Forces Group; and 2nd Battalion, 75th Ranger Regiment.
+However, the Headquarters of the 7th Infantry Division is primarily a garrison management body.
+Fort Lewis's geographic location provides rapid access to the deep water ports of Tacoma, Olympia and Seattle for deploying equipment.
+Units can be deployed from McChord Field, and individuals and small groups can also use nearby Sea-Tac Airport.
+The strategic location of the base provide Air Force units with the ability to conduct combat and humanitarian airlifts with the C-17 Globemaster III.